shaneknapp/docs/content/admin/new_hub.md

 filestore instance and IP address when creating the deployment.
 :::

-Here's an example for a hub being deployed on the default shared resouces:
+Here's an example for a hub being deployed on the default shared resources:

+#### Deployment Config
 ``` bash
 $ cat _deploy_configs/newschool.yaml
 # This is an example of a configuration file for a JupyterHub deployment.